-Do you want to know the top 3 tips to make LinkedIn Profiles That POP!™?
+Do you want to know the top 3 tips to POP LinkedIn?
 Start with attention spans.
 They’re short!
 So I’ll keep this sweet.

 Where am I getting this from?
 Working with LinkedIn, my own trial and error, and a dash of common sense.